2025/26 Undergraduate Module Catalogue

 On successful completion of the module students will have demonstrated the following learning outcomes:

-3. Evaluate the ways that children’s literature is used to develop literacy skills in formal and informal ways
+4. Evaluate the ways that children’s literature is used to develop literacy skills from Early Years to the beginning of secondary education.
+(Assignment 2)

 Skills outcomes